 You can use low-bleed white ink under the lower curing process that may control the bleeding to some extent

 Putting it Through The Test:

 If you follow your manufacturer’s recommendation completely, it will overwhelm you to decide what to do and what not to.

-The best way to ensure that the cure is perfect you need to put it through the test such as a wash test.
-It is still one of the best methods to ensure that you did the curring properly and also the fact that the dryer is working properly.
+The best way to ensure that the cure is perfect is to put it through the test, such as a wash test.
+It is still one of the best methods to ensure that you did the curring properly and that the dryer is working correctly.

 If you find that some of the print colors have washed off, you can conclude that the ink wasn’t properly cured.
 The amount of print degraded will give you an idea of how insufficient the cure was.
 Many manufacturers wait for nearly 24 to 48 hours before doing a wash test to get more accurate results.

 However, it is worth noting that you cannot prevent 100% of the print from deteriorating.
 You need to determine the best and acceptable tolerance of deterioration before shipping it to customers.
 Many print businesses conduct a wash test from time to time to see if their dryer is working properly.

 Another common curing test is the stretch test, in which you will have to stretch the t-shirt to one half the stretch capacity.
 If the print doesn’t crack when you relax the fabric, you can be sure that the ink is cured.